Competency based interview questions and answers

 ‘Tell me about a time you’ve had to answer a competency question…’

-We’ve already focussed on what you need to know about competency questions, but here’s our advice on answering five of our favourites, courtesy of ‘Why You?
-101 Interview Questions You’ll Never Fear Again’:
+We’ve already covered what you need to know about competency questions, but to help you ace your next interview, here’s our advice on answering five common competency based interview questions, taken from James Reed’s book, ‘Why You?
+101 Interview Questions You’ll Never Fear Again‘.

 1. Tell me about a time you supported a member of your team who was struggling

-The best answers to this question not only stress how you supported a colleague in crisis, but also how your support translated into improved performance for the company.
+While companies value teamwork and empathy, they do so because they believe these qualities benefit their bottom line.
+The best answers to this question will not only show how you supported a colleague but also how your support improved performance and benefited the company.

 Wrong answer: ‘Team?
-If I’m honest, I like to think of myself as more of a one man wolf pack…’
+To be honest, I see myself as more of a one-man wolf pack…’

 Customer service interview questions